Archduchess Catherine Renata of Austria

 Archduchess Catherine Renata of Austria (4 January 1576 – 29 June 1599) was a member of the House of Habsburg.

+Early life

-She was the daughter of Archduke Charles II of Austria, the son of Emperor Ferdinand I, and Maria Anna of Bavaria.
+She was the daughter of Charles II, Archduke of Austria, the son of Ferdinand I, Holy Roman Emperor, and his wife, Princess Maria Anna of Bavaria.
 Her elder brother Archduke Ferdinand succeeded Matthias as Holy Roman Emperor in 1619.